guardian/commercial/README.md

 When your PR is merged, changeset will analyse the changes and create a PR to release the new version.

+### Running script to automatically produce a PR in Frontend
 For an efficient and secure process, a script is available to update the version of commercial lib in Frontend to your specified version.
 You can find the script [here](./bump_commercial.sh).

 Save the script to your `\code` directory for easy execution from the terminal.